 San Augustine is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in San Augustine is quite a bit lower than the national average among all cities of 21.84%: just 12.66% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in San Augustine with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.66% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in San Augustine in 2022 was $18,798, which is low income relative to Texas and the nation.
 This equates to an annual income of $75,192 for a family of four.
 San Augustine also has one of the higher rates of people living in poverty in the nation, with 31.26% of its population below the federal poverty line.